UKHomeOffice/refugee-integration-loan/README.md

 - This form is built using the [HOF framework](https://github.com/UKHomeOfficeForms/hof)
 - [Gov.uk Notify](https://www.notifications.service.gov.uk) is used to send notification emails
+- [HTML to PDF converter](https://github.com/UKHomeOffice/html-pdf-converter) service is used to generate PDF documents for submitted applications

 ## Install & Run the Application locally